Kawānanakoa, 'last Hawaiian princess' dies at 96

 The uproar led to her ouster as president of Friends of ʻIolani Palace, a position she held for more than 25 years.

-The battle over control of her trust began when a judge approved Wright as a trustee after she suffered a stroke.
-She claimed she wasn’t impaired, fired Wright and married Veronica Gail Worth, her partner of 20 years.
+The battle over control of her trust began when a judge approved her lawyer Wright as a trustee after she suffered a stroke.
+She claimed she wasn’t impaired, fired Wright as her lawyer and married Veronica Gail Worth, her partner of 20 years.

-Court filings in the case alleged the wife physically abused Kawānanakoa.
-Attorneys for the couple disputed the claims.

 In 2018, Kawānanakoa attempted to amend her trust ensure that her wife would receive $40 million and all her personal property, according to court records.